 ST Spot Yokohama has teamed up with Kanagawa Prefecture to carry out the "Fundamental Development Project for Artistic and Cultural Activities in the Welfare Field," which includes joint workshops for people with disabilities and artists, survey research, study sessions, and inspections for the creation of works. doing.
 Since I was not familiar with doing art activities at welfare facilities, I started by holding study sessions where people on the ground could talk to each other.
 It seems that we are also conducting survey research to follow up on a wide prefecture area.

 “The welfare facilities are also working very hard, but there is a limit to what can be done within the facility alone, and the atmosphere becomes stagnant.
 In the future, I would like other halls and cultural facilities to become hubs for such activities."
 (Mr. Tanaka)

 * Implementing facility: Liaison Kasama, a support facility for people with disabilities / Artists: Douy (modeling unit), Junpei Katsumi (PARADISE ALLEY BREAD&CO)

 I think that ST Spot Yokohama has made a great contribution to the activities that open up and permeate art in the city by repeating trial and error in these activities.

 Finally, Mr. Ogawa talked about what he cherishes.

-“A theater is a theater, and I am still free to work.
-Even if I balance it with the public nature, I am careful not to pull out the fangs of the artist as a place of creation and presentation. "
+“A theater is a theater, and even now it is still active freely.
+Even if we maintain a balance with the public nature, as a creative and presentation site, we are careful not to pull out the fangs of the artist. ”